LBrink05/Project-Period-Image-Recognition/README.md

 The labeled dataset is split into a training batch (80%) to train the model, a validation batch to fine tune the model (10%) and a testing batch (10%) in order to test the model on unseen images.

-Data leaks are expected with minimal footage, but limited with p-hashing to avoid near-duplicate images.
+Data leaks are expected with minimal footage, but limited with p-hashing and per-video seperation of data to avoid duplicate images.

 ## VIDEO BATCHES
 We filmed these 10 batches, with 6 videos per batch, getting around 5-10 seconds per video.